What is anorexia nervosa?

-Anorexia nervosa, or just anorexia, is an eating disorder in which a person tries to keep their weight as low as possible.
-Anorexia is defined as a mental health condition with complications which can damage health and can be life-threatening.
+Anorexia nervosa - or just anorexia - is an eating disorder in which a person tries to keep their weight as low as possible.
+Anorexia is defined as a mental health condition with complications that can damage health and can be life-threatening.

 A person with anorexia will often think they are fatter than they are and have a distorted image of their own body.

 Most anorexia cases develop in women and girls, though it is becoming more common in men and boys.

 Anorexia symptoms are often first seen at around 14 after puberty or in early adulthood.